End of Gold's 30-Month Trend? Debt Ceiling Busted!

 Meanwhile, the weekly Moving Average Convergence/Divergence (MACD) indicator shows a bullish crossover took place in January, with a positive divergence from last June's low.
 A rising MACD suggests the likelihood of an upside breakout in prices – and one with some pent-up momentum behind it.

 Another positive weekly close for gold spot prices this week would confirm in many traders' eyes that a major breakout is in progress.

-Gold Prices Tend to Track Growth in Government Debt
+Track Growth in Government Debt

 The U.S. government exhausted its statutory debt limit of $17.2 trillion on Friday.
 The Treasury Department is now taking what it calls “extraordinary measures” to pay all its bills.

 Of course, these “extraordinary measures” have by now become routine, and financial markets barely paid attention to the Obama Administration's attempt to make a crisis out of Congress' failure so far to raise the debt ceiling.

 The debt ceiling will get raised, as it always does, before any government programs are put at risk of being cut to avoid the need for more borrowing.
 Over the long term, gold prices track increases in the debt ceiling – though not necessarily in any given year.
 The gold price got way ahead of the trajectory of national debt growth by 1980, but then fell way behind by 2000.

 Since 2000, gold prices have made up some ground versus accelerating debt growth, but gold hasn't yet come anywhere near the overextended levels of 1980.